mohsinenur/E-Commerce-Website-Using-PHP/README.md

 ## Conclusion
 There are also many more feature which are not in the list.
 Feel free to use this project

+### Set Up
+(i) Use XAMPP 5.6 for this project.
+You can download it from here... https://www.apachefriends.org/download.html